How to Make Your Fillers Last Longer

-Dermal fillers, the effective non-surgical way of smoothing out lines and wrinkles and making the skin appear firmer, typically last around nine months, but there are steps you can take to make them last longer.
+Dermal fillers in Glasgow, the effective non-surgical way of smoothing out lines and wrinkles and making the skin appear firmer, typically last around nine months, but there are steps you can take to make them last longer.

 Fillers should last between six and nine months, but this depends on your skin, the type of filler and the way your practitioner has used it.
 After six to nine months, the effects of the fillers start to weaken until your skin eventually returns to how it was pre-treatment.
 Because the skin is not made to hold the collagen and other filler substances once the natural collagen degrades, this means effects disappear.

 There is no need to use any particular products to protect the treatment, but if you want to increase their effect and length, you might like to try the following.

 As heat increases blood flow, this could lead to collagen being flushed through your system quicker and shortening the amount of time it lasts.
 Use plenty of sunblock before going outside, even if it appears cloudy, as it’s well known that harmful UV rays accelerate the ageing process.

 Aerobic activity which increases the heart rate can lead to the material used in filler being flushed out the body quicker, so try to keep your heart rate low, at least for the first week or two after your injections.

 Make sure you continue your skincare regime, using moisturiser at least twice a day, and drink plenty of water to keep the skin hydrated.
 A good skincare routine will help your fillers to last longer, and your surgeon may recommend a moisturiser which contains retinol, peptides or vitamin C.

 Massage and pressure from a facial can cause filler material to dissipate at a quicker rate.
 Fillers last longer when there is less facial movement, so avoiding over-manipulation of the areas injected will stop them breaking down.